foureyes/csci-ua.0480-spring2019-008/syllabus.markdown

 <a name="grading"></a>
 <div class="panel-heading">Recommendation Requests</div>
 <div class="panel-body" markdown="block">
-Recommendation letters may be provided based if:
+Recommendation letters may be provided if:

 * you have taken two courses with me or if you've worked with me in some capacity (grader, tutor, etc.)
 * you are applying to a maximum of 4 schools